Stepheny755/ClanStatsBot/README.md

 A couple of assumptions are made when taking statistics of players:
 1. Individual player statistics are not hidden
-2. Players have at least 1 random battle
+2. Players have played at least 1 battle in random battles/PvP

 ## Structure